jamiemonty/SOCD_Project/index.md

 ## **VGA Design**
 ### **Project Set-Up**
 The project was set up using Vivado, I imported files from Moodle and added these into Vivado.
-After everything was imported I adjusted the output clock frequency to 25MHz, this is to match the timing requirements of the VGA signal.
+After everything was imported I adjusted the output clock frequency to 25MHz, this is to match the timing requirements of the VGA signal and the VGA Sync.
 <img src="https://github.com/jamiemonty/SOCD_Project/blob/main/SOCD%20Project/CLK%20Frequency.png">
 <img src="https://github.com/jamiemonty/SOCD_Project/blob/main/SOCD%20Project/SOCD_Project%20Summary.png">
 ### **Template Code**
+The first Verilog template would be the VGA Sync, the purpose of this is to generate horizontal and vertical sync signals for the VGA Display.
+It also tracks the current position of the display (rows and columns) and indicates if the pixel being displayed is in the resolution.
+For my project the resolution has been set to 640x480.
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).
 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.